Manevle16/beth-llm-chat-service/README.md

+# NONAI PART
+Fully vibe coded
+Just testing out how good cursor is and creating myself my own llm service that handles history and deletions similar to chatgpt whenever llm models are cheaper

 # Beth LLM Chat Service

 A secure chat service API built with GraphQL that supports multiple LLM models with password-protected conversations and automatic LLM responses via Ollama.